 So, give the governor a mulligan on the blackface.
 Let his election stand.

-But, if he wants another term, let him face the voters and account for something much more consequential than a sophomoric yearbook photo.
+But, if he wants future elective office, let him face the voters and account for something much more consequential than a sophomoric yearbook photo.
 Make him explain to voters why he thinks it’s OK to electively kill viable babies.
 That question arises not from some decades old act of youthful indiscretion.
 It arises from a position taken on pending legislation two weeks ago.
-Let the voters of Virginia decide on that.
+Let the voters decide on that.
 Let them render a verdict on the Ralph Northam of the here and now.

 Let them, in so doing, render a verdict on themselves.